-If you are not satisfied, we will refer the complaint to the independent Ombudsman.
-We will send him/ her all the letters on the case, and s/he can ask to see any other documents that s/he thinks may be helpful.
-S/he can also ask questions of the school or the complainant, or anyone else, in order to come to a view on the case.
-S/he will give the decision in writing.
+If the school's second response still does not satisfy you, we will refer the complaint to the independent Ombudsman.
+We will send him all the letters on the case, and he can ask to see any other documents that he thinks may be helpful.
+He can also ask questions of the school or the complainant, or anyone else, in order to come to a view on the case.
+He will prepare a report in writing giving a decision.
 This report will be sent to you and the school.
-This judgement is binding on the school: it must do what the Ombudsman says.

-The Ombudsman will take up to six weeks to come to a decision.
-There is no cost to you, and taking the case to the Ombudsman does not affect your right to take legal action subsequently if you wish to do so.
-This process is intended to be a relatively fast and cost free way for students to have their complaint heard.
+His judgement is binding on the school: it must do what he says.
+The Ombudsman normally takes between 4 and 6 weeks to come to a decision.
+There is no cost to you, and going to the Ombudsman does not affect your right to take legal action subsequently if you wish to do so.
+The Ombudsman process is intended to be a relatively fast and cost free way for students to have a complaint considered.

-Once the Ombudsman has given his/ her judgement and any required action has been carried out, the English UK complaints process is at an end.
-The Ombudsman will not engage in subsequent correspondence with either the school or the student, and English UK will regard the Ombudsman's judgement as final.
+Once the Ombudsman has given his judgement and it has been carried out, the English UK complaints process is at an end.
+The Ombudsman will not engage in subsequent correspondence with either the school or the student, and English UK itself will regard the Ombudsman's judgement as final.